 During my time working the front desk at the AHA National show, it was my pleasure to meet many, many interesting people.
 And it was my very great privilege to meet a very special horsewoman by the name of Karolyn Kime.
 The first year I met her a simple request for a show program led to her fascinating story of her career with her Arabian stallion Rajag.

-And while his is a remarkable story, it’s Karolyn herself that prompted me share her story.
+And while Rajag was remarkable, it’s Karolyn herself that prompted me share her story.
 She’s the type of woman that didn’t let “nay-sayers” get in her way and all while remaining a totally classy lady.
-She didn’t make much of a fuss about things, just got on with things and got it done.
+She didn’t make much of a fuss about obstacles.
+She just got on with things and got it done.

 The best example of this is the story of Rajag’s racing career which predates his National wins in Costume and subsequent appearances carrying flags at the Arabian National shows.